Wholesome Almond Flour Waffles

 My favorite way to enjoy leftover waffles?
 In place of toast with peanut butter and sliced apples or bananas on top.
 Simple, quick, easy, high-protein, high-fiber, satisfying.
 Everything I could ask for and more!

-Hope you enjoy them and have a lovely rest of your weekend friends!
+I hope you enjoy them and have a lovely rest of your weekend friends!

 Wholesome Almond Flour Waffles